redhat-developer/devfile/docs/devfile.md

     "properties": {
       "name": {
         "type": "string",
-        "title": "The Environment Variable Name",
+        "title": "The Endpoint Name",
-        "description": "The environment variable name"
+        "description": "The Endpoint name"
       },
       "port": {
         "type": "integer",
-        "title": "The Environment Variable Name",
+        "title": "The Endpoint Port",
-        "description": "The environment variable name"
-      },
+        "description": "The container port that should be used as endpoint" },
       "attributes": {
         "type": "object",